Young Woman: Mom, dad, I-I-I need to tell you, tell you something. I’m pregnant.

 Joanna: (Weeping) To tell your parents that, you know, their daughter that they thought was gonna go there, was … had never got into drugs or alcohol or you know, I never … I wasn’t involved in any of that, has … is now just … her whole life is just about … you know, was gonna do a 180 and is about to fall apart.
 And I … yeah, I … my mom cried and cried and cried.
 My dad cried.
 My dad wanted me to put the baby up for adoption.
 But I just for me, I just couldn’t do that and I thought it would just be easier if we just go ahead and have the abortion.

 And um … (Weeping) after that, Doug was living in Louisiana at the time and we have the abortion in Dallas.
 He cried the whole way home and it was somethin’ that you never … you know, I’m 36-years-old now and I never forget.
 I don’t ever … I always think my … you know, my child would be now a senior in high school.
 She’d probably be about to graduate and you know, planning that life.
 And I took that.
 I took that away from them and I know, you know, now, you know, I’ve been forgiven and I’ve gone through that, but that’s

 Jim: --go away.

-Joanna: And girls don't know that.
-Girls don't.
-When they're in that situation, they think eventually, you know, time will heal.
-Not when it's your baby.
-It doesn't.
+Joanna: And girls don’t know that.
+Girls will … they don’t.
+When they’re in that situation, they think eventually, you know, time will heal.
+Not when it’s your baby.
+It doesn’t.